n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.yourls.md

 # Yourls

-The Yourls node allows you to automate work in Yourls, and integrate Yourls with other applications. n8n has built-in support for a wide range of Yourls features, including expanding and shortnen URLs.
+The Yourls node allows you to automate work in Yourls, and integrate Yourls with other applications. n8n has built-in support for a wide range of Yourls features, including expanding and shortening URLs.

 On this page, you'll find a list of operations the Yourls node supports and links to more resources.